omerssid/CIFAR10-Classification-CNN/README.md

 ![con_model.png][4]

-The entire model consists of 14 layers in total.
+at first we used strided convolutional layers which resulted in low accuracy of the model.
+That's why to get better results in the improved version we used Batch Normalization, taking inspiration from VGG networks, by doing multiple strided convolution layers before doing pooling.
+So the improved model consists of 15 layers in total.
 In addition to layers below lists what techniques are applied to build the model.

-1. Convolution with 64 different filters in size of (3x3)
+1. Convolution with 32 different filters in size of (3x3)
-2. Max Pooling by 2
-  - ReLU activation function
-  - Batch Normalization
+2. Batch Normalization
-3. Convolution with 128 different filters in size of (3x3)
+3. Convolution with 32 different filters in size of (3x3)
+4. Batch Normalization
-4. Max Pooling by 2
+5. Max Pooling by 2
-  - ReLU activation function
+6. Convolution with 64 different filters in size of (3x3)
-  - Batch Normalization
+7. Batch Normalization
-5. Convolution with 256 different filters in size of (3x3)
+8. Convolution with 64 different filters in size of (3x3)
+9. Batch Normalization
-6. Max Pooling by 2
+10. Max Pooling by 2
-  - ReLU activation function
+11. Convolution with 128 different filters in size of (3x3)
-  - Batch Normalization
+12. Batch Normalization
-7. Convolution with 512 different filters in size of (3x3)
+13. Convolution with 128 different filters in size of (3x3)
+14. Batch Normalization
-8. Max Pooling by 2
+15. Max Pooling by 2
-  - ReLU activation function
-  - Batch Normalization
-9. Flattening the 3-D output of the last convolutional operations.
-10. Fully Connected Layer with 128 units
-  - Dropout
-  - Batch Normalization
-11. Fully Connected Layer with 256 units
-  - Dropout
-  - Batch Normalization
-12. Fully Connected Layer with 512 units
-  - Dropout
-  - Batch Normalization
-13. Fully Connected Layer with 1024 units
-  - Dropout
-  - Batch Normalization
-14. Fully Connected Layer with 10 units (number of image classes)
+Then we flatten out the 3D layers and add some dropout layers to reduce overfitting.

 the image below decribes how the conceptual convolving operation differs from the tensorflow implementation when you use [Channel x Width x Height] tensor format.

 ![convolving][5]

 # 6. Training the model
-achieving over 75% accuracy in 10 epochs through 5 batches.
+After doing improving the model, we achieve over 87% accuracy in 50 epochs.

 ![training][6]

+To take a closer look on how the improved model helped us reduce overfitting we can look on accuracy graphs for before & after changing the model by implementing batch normalization and data augmentation.

+![Accuracy Before][7]

+![Accuracy after][8]